wtshorro/ece309-fall18/README.md

    * Updated Readme to show build status.
    * Repository is now set to private and all necessary collaborators have been added.
    * StringArrayList.cpp has been implemented and added to the repository
-   * Make file has been updated to accomadate additon o StringArrayList.cpp
+   * Make file has been updated to accomadate additon o StringArrayList.cpp.
    * a reverse_iterator was created for completion of HW3 however was not added to this repoistory.

    **HomeWork 4**